ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

             !!!
 Note
                 If your browser cannot resolve this address, chances are MDNS is not set up and working on your computer or network.

-            ??? tip "Use the IP Address instead!"
+            ??? tip "Use the IP Address instead! (click/tap to expand)"
                 === "The `arp` Command"

                     1. Open up a Command Prompt window on your computer.